 Note: Sexual Assault Lawyers require specialized experience, skill and expertise.
-As you will see, the unique challenges created by this issue is one example of why.
+The unique challenges created by this issue is but one example of why.

 The short answer is “probably not”.
 While psychological or counselling records can in many cases be a game changer that reveals key information regarding the origins of the accusations, this important information is often kept from the defence, even if the prosecution has it in their possession.
 Here’s how it works.

 As a general rule, an accused is entitled to disclosure in a criminal case according to the following rules:

 1. If evidence like a document or record is in the possession of the prosecutor, the prosecutor must disclose it to the defence if there is a “possibility” that it may assist the defence.
 That “assistance” is broadly defined as including:

 a) meeting the Crown’s case;

 c) otherwise making a decision which may affect the conduct of the defence.

 2. If the prosecutor does not himself or herself have a document or record that might possibly assist the defence, but the police or other government agency does, the police are obligated to provide it to the Crown.

 3. The defence can put the Crown on notice that there is reason to believe that relevant information in the hands of a government agency and, in that case, the Crown is required to take steps to obtain it.